15 Global Climate Change

 Figure 15.5: Incoming solar radiation filtered by the atmosphere.

-When this energy reaches Earth, the atoms and molecules that makeup the and surface absorb the energy, and Earth’s increases.
-If this material only absorbed energy, then the of the Earth would continue to increase and eventually overheat.
+When this energy reaches Earth, the atoms and molecules that makeup the atmosphere and surface absorb the energy, and Earth’s temperature increases.
+If this material only absorbed energy, then the temperature of the Earth would continue to increase and eventually overheat.
 For example, if you continuously run a faucet in a stopped-up sink, the water level rises and eventually overflows.
-However, does not infinitely rise because the Earth is not just absorbing sunlight; it is also radiating thermal energy or heat back into the .
-If the of the Earth rises, the planet emits an increasing amount of heat to space, and this is the primary mechanism that prevents Earth from continually heating.
+However, temperature does not infinitely rise because the Earth is not just absorbing sunlight; it is also radiating thermal energy or heat back into the atmosphere.
+If the temperature of the Earth rises, the planet emits an increasing amount of heat to space, and this is the primary mechanism that prevents Earth from continually heating.

 Incoming solar radiation reaching the surface (48% net solar energy) and changing into longwave radiation (25% evaporation, 5% convection, 17% net thermal radiation) that radiates into the atmosphere.